-If you’re in the mood for a tropical vacation, visit St Martin / Sint Maarten, part of the Leeward Islands in the Caribbean Sea.
-Saint Martin is known as “The Friendly Island,” an idyllic paradise that has been peacefully divided since 1648 between the French (Saint Martin) and the Dutch (Sint Maarten).
+Known as “The Friendly Island,” St. Martin island is an idyllic paradise in the Leeward Islands.
+Since 1648 the island has been peacefully divided since between France (Saint Martin) and the Netherlands (Sint Maarten), making Saint Martin island one of the smallest landmasses in the world shared by two sovereign states (37 square miles).
 There are no border patrols, regulations, or barriers between the two autonomously administered zones, and they exist in relative harmony.

 The two sides of the island claim to be pals, but after nearly 360 years of being neighbors, they have developed a bit of a friendly rivalry.
 Both the French and the Dutch firmly believe that they have the best places to explore in St Martin.
-They claim their respective parts of the island offer the finest holiday destinations, the best places to live, and the best places to relax.
+Both St Martin tourism bureaus claim their respective parts of the island offer the finest holiday destinations, the best places to live, and the best places to relax.
 You won’t find McDonald’s and soulless holiday homes here.

 Francophone Saint Martin, on the French side of the island, epitomizes the island lifestyle: fine dining, lovely landscapes, pristine and secluded beaches, and an appreciation for the more pleasurable things in life.

-The two largest towns on the French side are Grand-Case and Marigot.
+The two largest towns on the French side of St-Martin are Grand-Case and Marigot.

-Philipsburg, the capital of Sint Maarten, is the largest town on the island.
-The shipping port, the airport, and most of the island’s beautiful architecture and companies are all located on Sint Maarten.
+Philipsburg, the capital of St. Maarten, is the largest town on the island.
+The shipping port, the airport, and most of the island’s beautiful architecture and companies are all located on St Maarten.

 The Dutch capital boasts a charming boardwalk, upscale eateries, casinos, and nightclubs, and its residents emphasize etiquette.
 Some of the architecture also has a definite Dutch Caribbean vibe.

-ⓘ TIP: Front Street is home to a number of high-class jewelry stores and can get quite crowded when ships are in port.
+ⓘ TIP: Front Street is home to a number of high-class jewelry stores.
+It can get quite crowded when ships are in port.
 Cruise passengers come to Philipsburg to do their duty-free shopping.

-Whichever side you find yourself on, the beautiful island of Saint Martin is sure to captivate your attention.
+Whether you find yourself on the French side or the Dutch side, the beautiful island of Saint Martin is sure to captivate your attention.
 Here are a few places to add to your vacation experience.

 Why visit St Martin?
 The beaches